Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/easter-eggventures/play/chicken-colorout/rules/_index.md

 Each player gets their own Pawn.

-During the **explore** action, you may also move your own Pawn by at most 3 tiles.
+During the **move** action, you may also move your own Pawn.
+You get 3 actions.
+One action is either one step (horizontally or vertically) or one rotation.

 Just as with the Seeker, moving _off board_ explores and adds a new tile to the map.

-Similarly, when triggering the egg action that allows teleporting the Seeker, you may also teleport your own Pawn instead.
+Similarly, any action that allows modifying the Seeker in some way, also allows modifying your own Pawn in the same way.

-Crucially, you may only hide eggs on your **current tile** ( = where your Pawn stands now).
+Crucially, you may only hide eggs on your **current tile** ( = where your Pawn stands now) or a **neighbor you look at**.

 If playing with the **score** expansion, the default score of an egg changes: now it's equal to the distance between the egg and the closest Pawn (including Seeker; excluding yourself).